ealkl/Proj.net---pyODBC/README.md

 1. Basicly what you want to do, is download the ODBC Driver (from MySQL) & the source of pyODBC
 2. Compile the pyODBC connecter (enabling Python to communicate with the ODBC driver).
 3. Install the ODBC driver (according to your host OS).
 This enables you to talk with a SQL server directly.
 4. Test code within the script: "pyODBC.py".
-The rest is example code.
+The rest is example code, and not nesseraly required to function proberly.
+5. A good idea, if you already have an SQL db & Python inplace, running a POSIX compliant OS - Simply call >> python /path/to/pyODBC.py <<

 Assumptions:
 * Installed and working SQL database, with a functional connection.